What is SQL Server Reporting Services (SSRS)?

-Reporting Services is associated with "traditional" paginated document-style reports, in which the more data you have, the more rows in the tables, and the more pages the report would have.
-That's great for generating fixed-layout, pixel-perfect documents optimized for printing, such as PDF and Word files.
+Reporting Services is associated with "traditional" paginated reports, ideal for fixed-layout documents optimized for printing, such as PDF and Word files.

 - We updated all the default styles and color palettes, so by default you create reports with a new minimalist modern style.

 - We updated the Parameter pane, so you can arrange parameters however you want.